drivendataorg/deid2-runtime/README.md

 ### Making a submission

 Once you have the container image downloaded locally, you will be able to run it to see if your code works.
-You can put your `submission.zip` file in the `submission` folder and run the following command (or just use the sample one that was created when you ran `make pack-benchmark` above):
+First, save your submission archive to `submission/submission.zip` (or generate the sample submission with `make pack-benchmark`), then test it locally by running:

 ```bash
 make test-submission
 ```

-This will spin up the container, mount the local folders as drives within the folder, and follow the same steps that will run on the platform to unpack your submission and run your code  against what it finds in the `/codeexecution/data` folder.
+This will spin up the container, mount the local folders as to folders within the container, and follow the same steps that will run on the platform to unpack your submission and run your code against what it finds in the `/codeexecution/data` folder.

 ### Reviewing the logs